jsohlendorff/continuous_time_LTMLE/note_ryalen.typ

 // due to convexity
 //

+// Would be nice to have some results about going back in forth between results on the compensator and the kernels in the canonical compensator
+// Kjetil ment this would be possible.

 // Necessary criteria for the conclusion to hold
 // for two measures Q in terms of P
 // 1.
 E_P [tilde(Y)_t] = E_Q [Y_t]